 As a reference point, a woman dies about 80 seconds from heart disease–about 400,000 per year.
 What may be surprising, is that 80% of heart disease cases are preventable.

-One of the biggest obstacles that inhibits women from not preventing heart disease is the amount of knowledge they have on the subject.
+One of the biggest obstacles that inhibits women on their heart health is lack of knowledge.

 Many men and women believe that heart disease and heart attacks occur identically in any two people.
 However, heart disease and heart attack symptoms appear differently in men and women.

-One woman and the university she works at are bringing women’s heart health to the forefront the old fashioned way–by reaching one woman at a time.
+One woman is bringing women’s heart health to the forefront the old fashioned way–by reaching one woman at a time.

 Bringing Women’s Heart Health to the Forefront